vchawla/web-scrpaing-scripts/README.md

 ## Projects.py

+Used for Section 2.<br/>
-The file called Projects.py pulls data from a given NFT project from both the websites.<br/>
+The file called Projects.py pulls data for a given NFT project from both the websites.<br/>
 Data is extracted in same fashion as above scripts. <br/>
 The script can be configured to pass a specific project name and Immutable address to fetch its data.<br/>
 Extracted data is stored in Firestore.<br/>